Dan Davies (actor)

-Daniel Joseph "Dan" Davies (born December 25, 1965) is an American actor, screenplay writer and producer who wrote, co-produced and starred in the 2010 comedy film Ed Gein, the Musical, about the cannibalistic murderer and graverobber, Ed Gein.
+Daniel Joseph "Dan" Davies (born December 25, 1965) is an American actor, screenplay writer, and producer.
+Davies wrote, co-produced and starred in the comedy film Ed Gein, the Musical (2010), about the cannibalistic murderer and graverobber, Ed Gein.

 Early life

 Davies was born in Milwaukee, Wisconsin.
 He attended Waupaca High School in Waupaca, Wisconsin and he graduated from the University of Wisconsin-La Crosse with a B.A. in Political Science and English.
 Davies claims Irish, Welsh and American Indian heritage.

 Career

 In 1997, he wrote and hosted the instructional video, The Games We Used to Play.

 In 2010 he wrote, co-produced and played the title character in Ed Gein, The Musical, a micro-budget horror/musical/comedy film.

-Davies co-wrote the screenplay for, and acts in the film, West of Thunder.
+Davies co-wrote the screenplay for, and acted in the film, West of Thunder.
 He co-starred with Sadie Kaye in Miss Adventure meets Motörhead, which was a highly rated video on Will Ferrell/HBO's Funny or Die.
 He was part of an ensemble cast in the British Independent Film Award (BIFA) nominated mockumentary feature film "Flim, the Movie".
 He played the role of Scorpion alongside the Nollywood actor Ramsey Nouah in the Hollywood/Nollywood collaboration, Tempting Fate (2015 film).
 It premiered at the Pan African Film Festival in 2015 and is a Dove Foundation Award-winning film.